msanatan/msanatan.github.io/blog/2020/my-first-arduboy-game-the-social-distance-game/index.md

 At most, my file was about 400 lines long which is pretty manageable.
 And yet, it still felt wrong.
 Admittedly I didn't spend a lot of time getting to know the IDE's short cuts and customizations.
 Truth is, I don't want to.

-I'm pretty happy with <a rel="nofollow noopener" target="_blank" href="https://vscodium.com/">VS Codium</a>(VS Code without the Microsoft tracking and other non-OSS bits).
+I'm pretty happy with <a rel="nofollow noopener noreferrer" target="_blank" href="https://vscodium.com">VS Codium</a>(VS Code without the Microsoft tracking and other non-OSS bits).
 Thankfully, there's an excellent but preview VS Codium extension aptly called "Arduino".
 It can compile and upload your game (using the IDE it seems).

 The extension was created by Microsoft, they're doing a good job!
 What about the reason for switching to VS Codium?
 Well, the extension is under the MIT license.
 The privacy policy...

 ## Art and Sound

 Pixel art is fun, and the sprites for this game were pretty simple.
-However, the standard for art and music is <a rel="nofollow noopener" target="_blank" href="https://www.youtube.com/watch?v=bSXqe7TXcM8">pretty darn high</a>.
+However, the standard for art and music is <a rel="nofollow noopener noreferrer" target="_blank" href="https://www.youtube.com/watch?v=bSXqe7TXcM8">pretty darn high</a>.

 This game I used a lot of different things.
-The sprites were created in <a rel="nofollow noopener" target="_blank" href="https://www.piskelapp.com/">Piskel</a>.
+The sprites were created in <a rel="nofollow noopener noreferrer" target="_blank" href="https://www.piskelapp.com">Piskel</a>.
 It's free, online and easy to use.
 Animations are quite cool too.

 However, it's a bit hard to manage when you got a lot of sprites.
 Piskel would do a lot better by being able to create folders.
 I guess that's where we come in and help out in OSS right?

 I also looked away from Piskel because writing text was hard.
 Fonts that work for a screen that's 128px wide and 64px long are few and far between.
 Drawing letters are a bit tricky for me right now.

-At this time I went back to <a rel="nofollow noopener" target="_blank" href="https://www.gimp.org/">Gimp</a>, which I experimented with for pixel art a bit over a year ago.
+At this time I went back to <a rel="nofollow noopener noreferrer" target="_blank" href="https://www.gimp.org">Gimp</a>, which I experimented with for pixel art a bit over a year ago.
 I used the monospace fonts to write the text for my basic title screen.
 Given the scope of this mini-game, it was fine.

 Art is one part of a good game.
 Music is right up there as well!
 I have the least amount of experience in this domain.
-Thankfully some good folks created a track editor for Arduboy games: <http://teamarg.github.io/trackerEditor/>.
+Thankfully some good folks created a track editor for Arduboy games: <a href="http://teamarg.github.io/trackerEditor" target="_blank" rel="nofollow noopener noreferrer">http://teamarg.github.io/trackerEditor</a>.
 I only wanted one sound effect and got it pretty easily.
 It didn't' work in Chrome but all was well in Firefox.

 ## Another One